My Love (Celine Dion song): Critical reception

 The song received mixed to favorable reviews from music critics.

 Sarah Rodman from The Boston Globe named it a "sky-scraping ballad," while Chuck Taylor from Billboard called it a "radio triumph" and "empowering".
 In the same vein, Ashante Infantry of Toronto Star wrote that the song is a "cringe-worthy diva track".
 Edna Gundersen of USA Today enjoyed the song, writing that Dion "shows admirable restraint and grace on My Love".

-Tammy La Gorce from Amazon.com wrote that "As the subtle 'My Love' deftly proves, any early-career instincts to over-sing have gone poof along with her '90s-era, sweet-natured-kook persona".
 Sal Cinquemani from Slant Magazine wrote that Linda Perry "didn't offer anything of worth".

 Commercial performance

 "My Love" reached number nine on the Hungarian Singles Chart.
 The CD single was released in the United Kingdom with virtually no promotion surrounding it in the media, leading to its peak position at number 129 on the UK Singles Chart.
 The song did much better on the adult contemporary charts, peaking at number eight in Canada and number fifteen in the United States.
 On the Canadian Hot 100, "My Love" reached number 67.